spack/spack-tutorial/tutorial_basics.rst

 The ``find`` command can also show which packages were installed explicitly (rather than pulled in as a dependency) using the ``-x`` flag.
 The ``-X`` flag shows implicit installs only.
-The ``find`` command can also show the path to which a spack package was installed using the ``-p`` flag.
+The ``find`` command can also show the path to which a Spack package was installed using the ``-p`` flag.

 .. literalinclude:: outputs/basics/find-px.out